bsamot10/EuroleagueDataETL/README.md

 ### Brief description of existing folders

 ##### euroleague_api_etl
-A Python tool that fetches _json_ files from 7 possible Euroleague APIs.
+A Python tool that fetches _json_ files from up to 7 Euroleague APIs.

 ##### euroleague_json_data
 A sample of the _json_ files that are fecthed by the _euroleague_api_etl_ tool.